shreyamahalle/spring-boot-booking-management-project/README.md

 # **spring-booking-management-project**

-Welcome to the **Spring Booking Management Project
+Welcome to the Spring Booking Management Project, a simple yet powerful Java application that simulates a booking management system.
+This project is built using the
-**, a simple yet powerful Java application that simulates a booking management system.
-This project is built using the Spring Framework (XML-based configuration only) and applies solid Object-Oriented Programming (OOP) principles.
+Spring Framework (XML-based configuration only) and applies solid Object-Oriented Programming (OOP) principles.
 ---